cloudify-cosmo/cloudify-nodecellar-example/README.md

 <br>
 This will let you run the various blueprints.

-**Note: <br><br>Documentation about the blueprints content is located inside the blueprint files themselves.
+**Note: <br>Documentation about the blueprints content is located inside the blueprint files themselves.
 <br>Presented here are only instructions on how to RUN the blueprints using the Cloudify CLI.**
 <br><br>
 **From now on, all commands will assume that the working directory is the root of this repository.**